AriPal/articles/Readme.md

-# The authentication and authorization flow for integrated Web Apps in Microsoft Teams
+# Silent Authentication for Integrated Web Apps in Microsoft Teams using OAuth 2.0

 ![Netcompany logo](https://miro.medium.com/max/137/1*CWxqiYnxrOzHP-t8wQWfjQ.png)

 I work as a Software Consultant at Netcompany Norway - an international company with more than 2000 employees in 6 countries that provides valuable expertise and experience to help organizations with digital transformation.
 Currently, they are exploring new fields and ways to automate time-consuming processes using Microsoft cloud services in Microsoft Teams (MS Teams).
 One of them, which this article emphasizes, is to integrate a content page (web app) in MS Teams that can interact with Microsoft Graph API (MS Graph) for generating an Excel file on the user's OneDrive.

-### The flexibility of Microsoft Teams and MS Graph API
+### The Flexibility of Microsoft Teams and MS Graph API

 Microsoft Teams is a collaboration app with [13 million](https://www.microsoft.com/en-us/microsoft-365/blog/2019/07/11/microsoft-teams-reaches-13-million-daily-active-users-introduces-4-new-ways-for-teams-to-work-better-together/) active users daily.
 A hub for teamwork that combines chat, video meetings, calling, and files into a complete integrated app.
 What makes MS Teams so unique is the flexibility it provides with integrated web apps.

-Organizations today can create content pages (web apps), integrate it with MS Teams, and, communicate with MS Graph API, a Restful API endpoint to interact with Office, OneDrive, SharePoint, Outlook and so on.
+Organizations today can create content pages (web apps), integrate it with MS Teams, and, interact with MS Graph API, a Restful API endpoint to interact with Office, OneDrive, SharePoint, Outlook and so on.
 For instance, a project manager needs to move worked hours for 100 employees from system A to B, one can imagine the amount of time and resources such work takes.
 The manager must create an excel file, add title and records, and store each file on OneDrive once finished for every employee.
 This can take several hours perhaps days to complete.
 With MS Graph API combined with MS Teams, we can automate such a process to take seconds.
 It supports various endpoints for Excel and many other Microsoft cloud services.

 > If you are interested and want to try some endpoints MS Graph offers, check out [Microsoft Grap Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer/preview).

-### Outcome
+### The outcome
-The outcome of this article is to generate an Excel file and store it on the user's OneDrive, for this to happen we must follow these steps:
+The outcome of this article is to generate an Excel file and store it on the user's OneDrive.
+To achieve this, we need to first authenticate the user, and then retreive an `access_token` to access MS Graph API, each step will be described in the following sections:

-**Step 1** - Authenticate user
+**Step 1** - Authenticate the user
-**Step 2** - Ged access token
+**Step 2** - Ged `access_token`
-**Step 3** - Access MS Graph API
+**Step 3** - Access the MS Graph API

 > What is Azure Active Directory (AAD), and why do we need it?
-To secure our data from unauthorized users, we must ensure two things; they belong to the correct domain (company), and consent to provide access permissions like (User.Read, File.Read).
+To secure our data from unauthorized users, we must ensure two things; they belong to the correct domain (app regisitration), and have right access permissions like (User.Read or File.Read).

 This article won't cover how to integrate a web application with Microsoft Teams using App Studio.
 Here's a nice [article](https://medium.com/@paumadregis/custom-microsoft-teams-applications-the-easy-way-6da0a5975336) by Pär Joona that covers it very well.